And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I'm a pretty simple guy, Kellyanne.

-And these are pretty simple messages.
+And these were pretty simple messages.

 That's the thing.

-And and and also, what do you talk about?
+And also, what did he talk about?

-Vocational technical educational opportunities.
+Vocational, technical, educational opportunities.

 Not everybody has college material.